Frequently Asked Questions

 How can I buy your dread care products?

-Should I do anything to prepare for my appointment?
+What can I do to prepare my hair for dreadlocks?

-Wash your hair 2 days before your appointment.
-Hair dreads best when clean but not super squeeky clean.
-If you are getting a new set of dreads please cease using any type of conditioning products on your hair from the moment you decide you want to get dreadlocks.
+If you have decided that you want to get dreadlocks then we recommend you start using our Lock Up Fast Dreadlock Shampoo as soon as possible and cease using any commercial hair products that you are currently using.
+It is important to stop using any type of conditioning products on your hair from the moment you decide you want to get dreadlocks.
 Having silky hair hinders the dreading process and we highly recommend using our Lock Up Fast dreadlock shampoo in preparation for your new dreadlocks.
 This shampoo will remove build up and silicones left by regular shampoo's and also help to texturise your hair putting it in the most optimal state for dreading.

-The best type of maintenance you can do yourself is to separate and palmroll each dreadlock after every wash, this stops dreads from sticking together, compacts the knots and helps smooth down any bumps or frizz and also keeps your dreads rounded.
+The best type of maintenance you can do yourself is to shampoo your dreads regularly and separate and palm roll each dreadlock after every wash.
+Shampoo removes oil build up and helps your regrowth to knot, pulling your dreads apart after washing stops them from joining together and palm rolling compacts all the new knots and helps smooth down any bumps or frizz and also keeps your dreads rounded.
+If you do this consistently it will definitely help cut down on your need for physical crochet maintenance.

 Can I dye my dreads?